univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 To exclude objects from the synchronization, you can add their names to the following |UCSUCRVs|:

-After changing these settings, you must restart the :program:`Active Directory Connection`.

 .. envvar:: connector/ad/mapping/{type}/ignorelist

    The connector **doesn't** synchronize the objects that this variable defines as values.